Should You Go to Work When You're Sick?

 Have you ever done this: Pushed yourself to go to work even though you were feeling as sick as a dog?
 Were you afraid that if you didn’t show up to work you’d lose your job, fall behind or get yelled at by the boss?
-Most of us have done it -- gone to work even though we were pretty sure that we were coming down with a cold or flu.

-3. Be a clean freak.
+2. Be a clean freak.
 Don’t spread your germs.
 Wash your hands frequently; wipe down your desk and phone with a sanitizing wipe.
 Use your own phone and don’t touch other people’s phones, pens, keyboards or other equipment.

-4. Be gentle with yourself.
+3. Be gentle with yourself.
 Recognize that by coming into work under the weather, you're not going to be as productive and full of energy as you normally are.
 Set realistic goals that you can accomplish.
 Prioritize the tasks that need to get done and leave the other tasks for another day when you're feeling better.

 Keep your hands to yourself when you are sick.